 Former Distinguished Principal Researcher, Software Engineering Institute, Carnegie Mellon University; 2015-2016 ABET President

 After defining the threat in Day 1, we’ll continue the discussion by investigating methods to stay ahead of our adversaries.
 How can we work together to create globally secure networks?
 What can be done to mitigate breaches of enterprise data?
-What steps can be taken to fill the overwhelming need for cybersecurity professionals, and how […]
+What steps can be taken to fill the overwhelming need for cybersecurity professionals?
+This panel will […]

 Efforts have been underway for the past couple of years to begin to accredit community college cybersecurity programs.
 This work follows a successful effort to introduce cybersecurity program criteria for four-year programs, an effort that completed in 2018 with program evaluations to begin for in the 2019-2020 cycle.
 ABET and CSAB have formed a joint […]